kotwani2883/Calamant/README.md

 * Firebase(Journals)

 ## Challenges that We faced
-We were working for the First Time with React native..
-Also the Implementation of our Ideas were Beyond our Tech Stack and we were finding it difficult to implement but at last we were able to make a complete our app which Would Definately help the World in treating Mental Health
+We were working for the First Time with React native.
+Also the Implementation of our Ideas were Beyond our Tech Stack and we were finding it difficult to implement but at last we were able to make a complete  app which Would Definately help the World in treating Mental Health